ajeetp/AgileSlices/source/mddocs/principles.md

 #### Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale

 Delivering software frequently and early is a skill Agile teams have to build.
-Shorter cycle means more opportunities to deliver value and align with the customer goals.
+Shorter cycles provide more opportunities to deliver value and align with the customer goals.
 A shorter timeframe requires the team to become comfortable with breaking up work into slices that can be delivered within a cycle and have a build/release pipeline that supports faster delivery.
 The team should adjust the timeframe based on ability rather than because it looks better on paper.

 #### Business people and developers must work together daily throughout the project

 For organizations tranistioning to Agile, making business people available to the team *daily* is very challenging.
-There are organizations who do this right, however may organizations ignore this and teams are left with struggling to get clarity on requirements or receiving requirements at the right time.
-Sometimes it is seen as a waste of resources to allocate a business person or product owner for each team.
+There are organizations who do this right, however may organizations ignore this and teams are left struggling to get clarity on requirements or getting requirements on time.
+Sometimes it is seen as a waste of resources to allocate a dedicated business person or product owner for each team.
+Each team must have access to the customer or customer representative when the team needs them in order to be effective.

 #### Build projects around motivated individuals.
 Give them the environment and support they need, and trust them to get the job done

 When you have a group of individuals that take ownership of work they do and have an Agile mindset, they will generate tremendous value.
 A team centric approach will keep the best team togther and provide them the support needed.

 I have seen organizations move individuals in/out of teams casually.
 Every time a high performing team is dispersed, the company loses value.
-In my experience, I have come across many instances of teams broken up just as they had stabilized and were working well together to deliver outstanding value.
-This is where the right leadership can have a big impact.
+I have come across many instances of teams broken up just as they had stabilized and were working well together to deliver outstanding value.
+This is where leadership can have a big impact on outcomes by adopting a team centric approach.

 #### The most efficient and effective method of conveying information to and within a development team is face-to-face conversation